vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-azure.md

 VMware recommends that Resource Groups, VNets, subnets, and Network Security Groups are created before you start a deployment.

-> **Important:** All clusters are deployed in a highly available state across Availability Zones within a given Azure region.
+> **Important** All clusters are deployed in a highly available state across Availability Zones within a given Azure region.
 However, this does mean that regions that do not have Availability Zones will not support Tanzu Kubernetes Grid deployments.

 ### Azure Backup